-In Public Relations is a trend: we have to know our customer.
-So we have a powreful and low-cost tool in market research: online surveys are one of the most powerful and popular tools we use to uncover interesting insights.
-Online surveys have multiple impactful applications such as generating mentions and interesting stories in quality industry and top-tier publications or giving a company direction around which version of it’s brand messaging is most successful.
+There is a trend in Public Relations: we should know our customer.
+Hence, we count with a powerful and low-cost tool in market research.
+Online surveys are one of the most potent and popular tools we use to uncover interesting insights.
+These surveys have multiple stunning applications such as generating mentions and interesting stories in quality industry and top-tier publications or addressing the company towards the most successful version of its brand messaging.

-Online marketing is still here, and we want to share a couple of reasons why online surveys have been around for so long and will continue to be a popular tool in market research:
+Online marketing is still here, and we want to share a couple of reasons why the aforementioned surveys have been in force for so long.
+And, will continue to be a popular tool in market research:

-- Speed & Cost – online surveys usually will be the fastest form of survey research compared to phone, mail or in-person interviews which take longer and can be costly
+- Speed & Cost – online surveys are usually the fastest type of survey research compared to phone, mail or in-person interviews which take longer and can be costly.

-- Less Bias – since the survey is standardized across participants, there is no chance for questions to be posed with a different intonation or phrasing which can occur over the phone or in-person surveys
+- Less Bias – since the survey is standardized across participants, there is no chance for questions to be posed with a different intonation or phrasing.
+What can happen over the phone or in-person surveys.

-- Visual / Auditory Capabilities – online surveys can easily integrate images, links, sound or video which can be used to educate participants on a certain topic or term or to get feedback on different materials, such as reactions to a brand’s advertisement
+- Visual / Auditory Capabilities – online surveys can easily integrate images, links, sound or video which can be used to educate participants on a certain topic or term or to get feedback on different materials, such as reactions to a brand advertisement.

 Thinking about you

-There are a big variety of survey questions that we use when developing a questionnaire.
+There are a big variety of survey questions that we use when drawing up a questionnaire.

-One of these is closed-ended questions, which give participants a certain number of options to pick from in single-select, multi-select or rank and sort formats.
-But we can also employ open-ended questions, which are a great tool to use in conjunction with closed-ended questions to gain a better understanding of participants’ thoughts or feelings around something specific.
+One of these are closed-ended questions, which give participants a certain number of options to pick from in single-select, multi-select or rank and sort formats.
+But we can also employ open-ended questions, which are a great tool to use along with closed-ended questions to gain a better understanding of participants’ thoughts or feelings about a specific topic.

-For example, we may give a participant a list of new technologies and ask them to pick which one has been most transformative to their industry in the past year; this is an example of a closed-ended question.
-Next, we may follow up that question by asking, “Why did you choose this technology?”; this is an open-ended question where the respondent can provide an a-text answer where they can type whatever they found to be the most important or influential factors in their selection.
+For example, we may give a participant a list of new technologies and ask them to pick which one has been the most transformative to their industry in the last year.
+This is an example of a closed-ended question.
+Next, we may follow up that question by asking, “Why did you choose this technology?”.
+This is an open-ended question that can be replied with an a-text answer where they can type whatever they fancy the most important or influential factors in their selection are.

-Online surveys are an important tool in research that can be utilized across industries and applications.
-Whether you’re looking for new insights to build into your brand strategy, testing different messages, or aiming to get more media coverage around trending topics, research shouldn’t be forgotten as a powerful and effective tool in the toolbox.
-Almost every methodology around products and services talk about the importance of having inbound information to define overall strategy and also specific tactics.
+Online surveys are an important tool in research that can be used across industries and applications.
+Whether you’re looking for new insights to apply in your brand strategy, testing different messages, or aiming at getting more media coverage around trending topics.
+Research shouldn’t be forgotten as a powerful and effective tool in the toolbox.
+Almost every methodology around products and services speak about the importance of having inbound information to define overall strategy and also specific tactics.

-In MARKETCROSS we dream to have always market information to deploy your PR activities.
-Sometimes you can.
-Sometimes don´t.
-But we always try to understand our makret, because, at the end of the day, we are working for our clients.
+In MARKETCROSS we dream of always having market information to deploy our PR activities.
+At times you can.
+Others you cannot.
+But we always try to understand our market, because, at the end of the day, we are working for our clients.